resumetozero/Web-Scrapping_selenium/README.md

 4. **Category URL Changes**:
    - The tool uses category links to scrape all products.
 If the format of the URL or the category name changes, it may not access the category.
    - **Action**: Regularly verify and update category links to match the website's current structure.
-5. **Number of cores in your PC/Laptop**:
-   - the number of core in My Laptop was 2 so i can do threading about 4, but to be safe keep it half or 3/4 so that CPU does not get too much Laod
-   - **Action**: check properties in My Pc.
-Octa core Pc's are best for it

 ### Problems Faced in Big Basket

 1. **Dynamic Product Loading**: